codenamephp/platform.di/README.md

 $container->get('...');
 ```

-This creates a builder that without definitions.
+This creates a builder without definitions.
 To add definitions I recommend using on of the provider options below, especially
 the `de\codenamephp\platform\di\definitionsProvider\iArray` provider.

 From there you just get your dependencies from the container.